-Managing user activity in Office 365 has a similar goal; by gaining insight on the habits of users, administrators can adjust their sites for optimal user experience.
-There is a selection of Office 365 out-of-the-box functionalities that can give insight into how users are interacting with the platform.
+Managing user activity in Office 365 has simple goals; you want to gain insight on the habits of users, so you as the administrator can adjust your site for optimal user experience.
+There is a selection of Microsoft 365 out-of-the-box functionalities that can give insight into how users are interacting with the platform.
 Namely:

 - Office 365 audit log